Writing Awards and Contests

 Submissions are reviewed by graduate student writing tutors and faculty members from across the disciplines.

 Prizes are awarded for the winning and honorable mention papers/projects in each of the five categories.
 First-prize winners are invited to present their work at the Writing Colloquium Awards Dinner in order to share their outstanding work and be recognized for their contribution to the excellent student writing produced at the University.
+This year the awards dinner will be held on Thursday, April 11.

 Email your submission as an attachment to email@example.com.